GenericMappingTools/gmt/doc/rst/source/supplements/windbarbs/grdbarb.rst

 Examples
 --------

+.. include:: ../../explain_example.rst_

+.. include:: ../../oneliner_info.rst_

 To draw the wind field given by the files r.nc and theta.nc on a barb plot with 0.1 inch length and centered on the node locations, run::

- gmt grdbarb r.nc theta.nc -Jx5c -A -Q0.1i+jc > gradient.ps
+ gmt grdbarb r.nc theta.nc -Jx5c -A -Q0.1i+jc -png gradient

 To plot a geographic data sets given the files comp_x.nc and comp_y.nc, and only plot every 3rd node in either direction, try::

- gmt grdbarb comp_x.nc comp_y.nc -Ix3 -JH0/20c -Q0.1i+jc > globe.ps
+ gmt grdbarb comp_x.nc comp_y.nc -Ix3 -JH0/20c -Q0.1i+jc -png globe

 See Also
 --------